ethangela/stock_line_chart_extraction/README.md

 On the other hand, all WMA lines across 6 tickers have a similar number of coordinates.
 Therefore, when comparing WMA lines between two tickers, such as `wma_line_4` and `wma_line_6`, we find the minimum length of the two lines and randomly remove few points from the longer line to align their lengths.

-### 3. Calculate pearson similarity, euclidean distance and procrustes distance of both k-lines and wma lines of 6 tickers
+### 3.Pearson similarity, euclidean distance and procrustes distance

 We calculate three types of similarity metrics — Pearson similarity, Euclidean distance, and Procrustes distance — for both K-lines and WMA lines of the 6 tickers.